 Aggregation authority: Supreme Court confirmation of correct approachPrint publication

 Overturning the Court of Appeal’s 2016 decision, the Supreme Court has now confirmed the correct interpretation of the Law Society’s aggregation clause for professional indemnity insurance purposes.
-Louise Power and Sandip Singh of Walker Morris’ Banking Litigation team explain the AIG Europe case and its implications for building societies and all those bringing, facing or insuring multiple claims against solicitors.
+Louise Power of Walker Morris’ Banking Litigation team explain the AIG Europe case and its implications for building societies and all those bringing, facing or insuring multiple claims against solicitors.

 Story so far and significance